codershubinc/QuazaarApp/README.md

 # Quazaar Remote

 Quazaar is an Android application that acts as a remote control for your computer.
 It connects to a WebSocket server, allowing you to control media playback, view system information, and execute quick actions from your Android device.
+---
+`⚠️ Warning for  devs ::::  This is mostly vibecoded , coz im not into kt as of now , i will surelly recreate this app when i will learn full architecture of android app and kotlin, till stay tuned`
 ## ✨ Features

 *   **Media Control:** Play, pause, and skip tracks with ease.